DocumentationWebsocket interface

 This message can go both ways.
 It means from POS to Qerko and vice versa.

-This message is sent when there is a result of a method call from a previous Method call request message.
-Answer is mandatory when a call request contains non-null uuid.
+This message is sent when there is a result of a method call from a previous method call request.
+A response is mandatory when a call request contains a non-null UUID.

 PropertyTypeRequired?Description